mollersuite/magnitude/README.md

 We're [sherlocking](https://en.wiktionary.org/wiki/Sherlock#English) Raycast.

-Magnitude is a reimplementation of Raycast in Bun, built Linux-first.
+Magnitude is a clean room reimplementation of Raycast built for the Linux desktop.

-## `HOW2USE`

-We are focusing on reimplementing the API first.
-Right now, there is nothing to really use.

 ## `ETYMOLOGY`